JAndrassy/ArduinoOTA/README.md

 ## Supported micro-controllers

-* ATmega AVR with at least 64 kB of flash (Arduino Mega, [MegaCore](https://github.com/MCUdude/MegaCore) MCUs, MightyCore 1284p and 644)
+* classic ATmega AVR with at least 64 kB of flash (Arduino Mega, [MegaCore](https://github.com/MCUdude/MegaCore) MCUs, MightyCore 1284p and 644)
 * Arduino SAMD boards like Zero, M0 or MKR and the new "Nano 33 IoT"
 * nRF5 board supported by [nRF5 core](https://github.com/sandeepmistry/arduino-nRF5).
 * boards supported by ESP8266 and ESP32 Arduino boards package